 - Dwelling types: The CVRD has a much lower-density housing composition than BC, with single-detached dwellings making up a larger share and apartments making up a smaller share.
-This holds true in electoral area E, with single-detached dwellings composing 90% of housing units.
-There are small portions of manufactured homes (3% of units), duplexes (3% of units), other ground-oriented types (2% of units) and apartments (1% of units). - Dwelling age: Electoral area E matches the regional and provincial trend in dwelling age quite closely. - Bedroom number: Electoral area E has similar range of sizes as the CVRD, with a slightly higher share of three-bedroom units and four-or-more bedroom units, and lower share of two-bedroom units than the CVRD. - Non-market housing: Electoral area E has no non-market units and 21 households receiving rental assistance in the private market from BC Housing. - Market rental housing: There is limited data on the supply of market rental housing, and most of the supply is likely provided through the secondary rental market. - Market ownership housing: Single-detached homes have been the most desirable and expensive form of housing, followed by townhomes, then duplexes and finally manufactured homes.
+This holds true in electoral area I, with single-detached dwellings composing 93% of housing units.
+The rest of the units are movable dwellings (7%).
+Electoral area I had slower housing development than in the CVRD, increasing by 7% between 2006 and 2016 - Dwelling age: Electoral area I has an older housing stock than the CVRD, with a disproportionate share of housing units built before 1961 and between 1961-1980, and a lower share of housing units built between 1981-1990 and 1991-2000. - Bedroom number: Electoral area I has a similar range of unit sizes as the CVRD as a whole, with a greater share of studio and three-bedroom units. - Non-market housing: Electoral area I has no non-market units and four households in the private market receiving rent assistance from BC Housing. - Market rental housing: There is limited data on the supply of market rental housing, and most of the supply is likely provided through the secondary rental market. - Market ownership housing: Single-detached homes have been the most desirable and expensive form of housing, followed by duplexes and finally manufactured homes.
+Electoral area I had no townhomes or apartments during this time period.
 This market saw price stability from 2007 to 2016 as Vancouver Island's economy gradually recovered from the financial crisis of 2008.
 From 2017 to 2019, prices increased considerably each year for all unit types except manufactured homes.
-This suggests that since 2017 the electoral area's supply of available land has been insufficient to meet growing demand for single-detached homes, townhomes and duplexes.
+This suggests that since 2017 the electoral area's supply of available land has been insufficient to meet growing demand for single-detached homes and duplexes.